 Many substances are still prevalent and causing many great issues within our country.
 Some have begun to have lower rates of abuse, but are still problems nonetheless, while others have continued to be abused heavily for a multitude of years.
-One substance that has been troublesome for quite some time and continuously been abused are hallucinogenics.
+Abusing hallucinogenics has been troublesome for quite some time and the drugs are continuously being abused.
 Various substances can come under this heading, but all of them have been quite prevalent over the years.

 Types of Hallucinogenics